chrisdoc/thesis/thesis.md

 ---------------------------------------

 Mobile communication networks are the basis of our modern communication and interaction.
-However the beginning of wireless communication began in the late century and was shaped by the work of Hughes, Maxwell, Hertz, Tesla and Faraday.
+However the start of wireless communication began in the late century and was shaped by the work of Hughes, Maxwell, Hertz, Tesla and Faraday.
 In 1982, a new mobile communication network was developed by the Group Spécial Mobile (GSM) of the CEPT (Conférence Européenne des Administrations des Postes et des Télécommunications).
 The main goal of GSM was to develop a Europe-wide standard for digital mobile communication.
 Over the past two centuries, there has been a